 Narcissism and do you know of anyone who falls into this spectrum?

-boundaries and that others are separate and are not extensions of themselves.
+have boundaries and that others are separate and are not extensions of

-Others either exist to meet their needs or may as well not exist at all.
-Those
+themselves.
+Others either exist to meet their needs or may as well not exist at

-treated as if they are part of the narcissist and be expected to live up to
+will be treated as if they are part of the narcissist and be expected to live

-those expectations.
-In the mind of a narcissist there is no boundary between
+up to those expectations.
+In the mind of a narcissist there is no boundary

-What about Loss of Boundaries - Loss of conscious boundaries can
+about Loss of Boundaries - Loss of conscious boundaries can occur when an

 the loss of personal boundaries in a communal experience, noting that such